The Children's Channel: Change of ownership

+Later years

 In 1992, The Children's Channel launched an evening block showing programming of greater interest to older children and teenagers.
 The segment, called simply TCC, aired from 5.00pm to 7.00pm, and featured a number of home-produced programmes, such as CDQ and TVFM, as well as American imports including Saved by the Bell.
 During the day, The Children's Channel continued targeting younger children, and a large amount of its programming output was still archive animated series from the 1980s.
 As time went on, the TCC block extended its hours, initially starting half an hour earlier at 4.30pm, until the focus on teen programmes eventually became more prominent across The Children's Channel, which became known as TCC all day long.
 The demographic shift repositioned the channel away from its newly established competitors Nickelodeon UK and Cartoon Network Europe, to a market not adequately covered by others.

-On 1 September 1993, it cut back its air hours to 6.00am to 5.00pm, allowing Family Channel to share its space with The Children's Channel, now a subscription service on the Astra 1A satellite via the Sky Multichannels package.
-By 5 June 1995, Flextech completed its acquisition of The Children's Channel when it acquired the remaining 25.1% stake in Starstream for £15 million.
+On 1 September 1993, the Sky Multichannels package was launched and it became a pay channel on satellite for the first time.
+Its on-air hours were cut back to 6.00am to 5.00pm so that it could share satellite space with Family Channel.

+On 11 September 1995, The Children's Channel introduced a strand for toddlers and preschoolers called Tiny TCC, which aired every morning from 6.00am until 9.00am.
+This block was then transferred over to UK Living on 3 February 1997 and renamed Tiny Living with its airtimes being changed to 7.00–9.00am on weekdays, and 7.00–10.00am during the weekend.

 In mid-1996, Flextech were in talks with Fox and News Corp to sell off a 50% stake in The Children's Channel; however, extremely lengthy negotiations made it impossible to secure a deal.
 Flextech tried to undertake negotiations to secure a different form of investment in The Children's Channel, but decided to refocus on the teen and youth markets instead.
 News Corp went on to launch Fox Kids in a joint venture with sister company Sky.
 This strongly affected TCC as they no longer had access to most of Fox and Saban Entertainment's library.
 On 3 February 1997, all the programmes targeting older children was by then airing were split off into Trouble with TCC reverted to the original name of The Children's Channel and continuing to screen programmes for younger children, running side by side with Trouble.